splunk/observability-workshop/docs/smartagent/prep.md

         Outputs:

         ip = [
-        "YOUR_IP-ADDRESS",
+        "YOUR IP ADDRESS",
         ]
         ```

     Verify there are no errors and copy the ip address that you see in the green output.

     ---